 Let me explain.

-Many leaders got it wrong: for their people to perform well, they have to motivate them.
+Many leaders got it wrong.
+They think that for their people to perform well, they have to motivate them.

 This is why leaders join seminars on How to Motivate Employees and other attractive motivation programs.

 They learned dozens of strategies.
 They picked hundreds of tricks.
 They studied the science of motivation from speakers who make a living out of motivating people.
 What was simple became complex.